usaid-cs/yesterday-i-learned/investing.md

 Since bonds are sold in large quantities, you typically don't buy stocks directly.
 Buy mutual funds or ETFs that invest in bonds instead.

 * In a positive interest rate economy, bonds probably yield you however much the interest rate is.
 In a negative interest rate economy, [bonds earn you nothing](https://global.pimco.com/en-gbl/resources/education/investing-in-a-negative-interest-rate-world) (or worse, cost you money to invest in).
+* You can tell how screwed bonds/bond funds are by looking at the [bond yield](https://ca.investing.com/rates-bonds/canada-5-year-bond-yield), which is a number posted by some... one.
+When that gets close to 0%, you should sell.
+And when it actually hits 0% (once inflation is taken into account), it is a signal that you *must* sell.

+### Mortgage-backed securities, CDOs, Credit-default swaps, synthetic CDOs

+* [Mortgage-backed security](https://en.wikipedia.org/wiki/Mortgage-backed_security): similar to a bond, [whenever the home owner pays a mortgage payment, the owner of the MBS gets a cut](https://www.investopedia.com/terms/m/mbs.asp).
+* [Collateralized debt obligations](https://www.investopedia.com/terms/c/cdo.asp): perhaps a group of MBSes, like a mutual fund of mortgages, but with different grades of MBSes inside (AAA, AA, A, BBB, ...).
+(Interestingly, a CDO with only 25% AAA MBSes can itself be AAA.)
+* [Credit default swaps](https://www.investopedia.com/terms/c/creditdefaultswap.asp): a lender can buy a CDS if they're afraid the home owner defaults on the loan, like an insurance.
+Alternatively, if buyers are assumed to never default, then these are just wall street bets that don't depend on the actual asset.
+* [Synthetic CDOs](https://www.investopedia.com/terms/s/syntheticcdo.asp): perhaps a group of CDSes, like a betting pool.
+The issue with these are: CBS sellers (aka insurance) can't pay out everyone at once.

+You will be fine if your portfolio contains none of these.

 ## Futures